techidaily/site-win11-tips/source/_posts/addressing-error-3-fix-for-windows-10-nvidia-opengl.md

 ## 6\.
 Cleanly Reinstall the NVIDIA Graphics Driver

  The OpenGL error code 3 message suggests an issue with your PC’s graphics (GPU) driver.
 Reinstalling the NVIDIA display driver could fix such an issue.
-We recommend that you cleanly reinstall your graphics card’s driver as covered in our guide to[cleanly reinstalling GPU drivers on Windows](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .
+We recommend that you cleanly reinstall your graphics card’s driver as covered in our guide to [cleanly reinstalling GPU drivers on Windows](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .

 ## 7\.
 Reset Windows